nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 Kafka requires few resources and it is limited only by the available disk space.

 For high availability Kafka needs to be deployed in cluster.

+To get high availability, we need a Kafka cluster with 2 Kafka nodes.
+To orchestrate the log queue, we need **Zookeeper nodes**.
+Zookeeper nodes do not consume a lot of memory or CPU.

 ## File System